jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/chromecast/enable-casting-to-chromecast-devices.md

 <br/>

-**1.** Implement the <a href="https://developers.google.com/android/reference/com/google/android/gms/cast/LaunchOptions" target="_blank">OptionsProvider</a> interface.
+**1.** Implement the `OptionsProvider` interface.
 This interface supplies options needed to initialize `CastContext`. `CastContext` is a global singleton object that coordinates all interactions of the framework.

 This interface creates an instance of <a href="https://developers.google.com/android/reference/com/google/android/gms/cast/LaunchOptions" target="_blank">LaunchOptions</a> that defines how the receiver application is launched.
 For example, `setLanguage()` allows you to set the language to be used by the receiver application.